Photo: Thomas Woodtli from Zürich, Switzerland / Wikimedia Commons

 Hammam Culture

-- Les Bains de Marrakech (the finest affordable hammam) — €40–80 for the extraordinary sequence
+- Les Bains de Marrakech — the best affordable choice, €40–80 for the full sequence

 FAQ

 What are the essential Marrakech souk experiences?
-The extraordinary Souk des Teinturiers (the dyers’ souk — the most extraordinary visual experience in Marrakech: the extraordinary vats of indigo, saffron, and henna dye, the extraordinary wool skins hanging to dry, and the extraordinary color palette), the extraordinary Souk Cherifia (the most contemporary and most sophisticated handicraft souk in Marrakech — the extraordinary young Moroccan designers), and the extraordinary Souk el Bahja (the best antique souk — the most extraordinary Berber jewelry, the most extraordinary vintage carpets, and the most extraordinary collection of antique silver teapots).
+The Souk des Teinturiers (the dyers’ souk) is the most visually striking stop in the city, with vats of indigo, saffron, and henna dye and wool skins hanging out to dry.
+Souk Cherifia is the most contemporary and sophisticated handicraft souk, built around young Moroccan designers, while Souk el Bahja is the best antique souk, known for Berber jewelry, vintage carpets, and a strong selection of antique silver teapots.